josevnz/home_nmap/tutorial/README.md

 ):
     """
     Scan a target to get service information.
-    Note, FastAPI has a query validator, but I decided to use my own as I look for bad regexp:
+    Note, FastAPI has a query validator, but I decided to use my own as I look for bad targets:
     Query(None, min_length=MIN_LEN_TARGET, max_length=MAX_LEN_TARGET)
-    @param target: Override local network with custom targets, in NMAP format.
+    @param target: Override local network with custom targets, in Nmap format.
     @param full_advisories: If false, skip the summary information from the advisories
     @return: JSON containing the results of the scan
     """